What is LPO?

 Pros:

-• The LPO industry is a sunrise industry, which should see a boom in the next 3-5 years.
+• The LPO industry is one of the fastest-growing sectors in the legal space, with the global market valued at over USD 32 billion in 2024 and projected to grow at a CAGR of over 31%.
 There is a tremendous variety of work at all levels of expertise and high-end opportunities even for graduates of top law schools.

 • It offers attractive remuneration and future management prospects, including an opportunity to work in a corporate structure that straddles borders, making this sector all the more striking for law graduates.

-• The remuneration for fresh graduates starts from 22,000 – 40,000 but easily touches 70,000 in a span of 2 years.
+• The remuneration for fresh graduates typically ranges from INR 25,000 - INR 45,000 per month at larger LPOs, and can easily touch ₹70,000 or more within 2 years of experience.
 There is a certain level of predictability of income that comes with this job, unlike practicing in Indian law courts where there is no fixed income.

 • Annual appraisals and performance bonuses are common things in LPOs.